aliaro-ab/aliaro-accessory-board-python-support/README.md

 ```
 ### Example 3: Switching from Simulated to I2C-Controller

-This example showcases Example 2, but showcases using the I2CDriverBoardController
+his example is similar to Example 2,
-instead of the simulated controller.
+but demonstrates using the `I2CDriverBoardController` instead of the `SimulatedBoardController`.

 ```python
 from aliaroaccessoryboards import AccessoryBoard, BoardConfig, I2CDriverBoardController